 - You will need a reliable and fast Internet connection.
 As a simple measure, if you can reliably stream videos from services like YouTube, Netflix, or Hulu without buffering, you should be OK.
 You can visit Speedtest.net to check the performance of your Internet connection—download and upload speeds of 5 Mbps are close to the bare minimum.

 - You will need up-to-date web browser software.
-Kodiak works with the latest version of Chrome, Firefox, Safari, Edge, and Internet Explorer 11.
+Kodiak works with the latest version of Chrome, Firefox, Safari, and Edge.
 Visit Kodiak's System Check to make sure your browser and associated software meets the basic requirements.

 - Most instructors will expect you to submit homework assignments and papers as Microsoft Word files.
 If you don't have already Microsoft Word, learn how to use the Save As feature of your word processor to generate Word files.